RyanPiao/OpenHE/README.md

 ![Hand Landmark Model](https://google.github.io/mediapipe/images/mobile/hand_landmarks.png)

 The basic idea:
-1. I will get two endpoints from each finger, calculate the distance between those endpoints, let's call it endpoint_range. endpoint_range is constantly tracked.
+1. I will get two endpoints from each finger, calculate the distance between those endpoints, let's call it endpoint_range.
+The endpoint_range is constantly tracked.
  - For example, I will take distance from 2 and 4 for the thumb(see figure above).
 2. When the value of endpoint_range does not change anymore in the game (or hit a threshold), in reality, the glove's stepper motor will stop right there.
 Therefore, your finger could not move future.
 This will create threshold force feedback.
 3. Send force feedback via a Named Pipe to the driver.